gorodion/cv3/docs/core_concepts.rst

 Drawing with Relative Coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Many cv3 drawing functions support relative coordinates through the ``rel=True`` parameter.
+Many cv3 drawing functions support relative coordinates.
+Coordinates between 0 and 1 are automatically detected as relative, but you can also explicitly set ``rel=True`` to force relative coordinate interpretation.

 .. code-block:: python